jobrunr/website/content/en/documentation/background-methods/enqueueing-jobs.md

 As before, you also do not need an instance of the myService available if the `MyService` class is know by your dependency injection framework.

+### Enqueueing a job using the JobScheduler and a Java 8 lambda

 <figure>

 ```java